AldieNightStar/project_montavi/README.md

 // Name of the current scene.
 By default: "main"
 // Do not change manualy
 scene_cur

+// Go to scene by name
+// Better to use with 'return' keyword return goto(sceneName)
 ```

 # Sequence of Scenes